tryingsomestuff/Minic/README.md

 Later on, since version 2.50, the NNUE learner from NodCHip repo has also been ported to Minic so that networks using Minic data and search can be done.
 The genFen part was not ported and in internal process to produce training is used.
 This include both extracting position from fixed depth game and from random position.

+### NNUE from release 3.00 (from Seer)
+Starting from release 3.00, **Minic is not using Stockfish NNUE implementation anymore and is no more compatible with SF nets**.
+It was too much foreign code inside Minic to be fair, to be maintained, to be fun.
+Seer engine proposes a very well written implementation of NNUE that I borrowed and adapt to Minic.
+The code is more or less 400 lines.
+I choose to keep Stockfish code for binary sfens format as everyone is using this for now.
+Training code is the external tool written in Python, also from Seer repository but without any dependency to engine (not TDLeaf).
+For now, generated nets are quite weak, but that is a starting point, a new story to be written, in Minic 3.00.

 ## Release process
 WARNING : Dist directory as been REMOVED from the repository because it was starting to be too big.
 Unofficial releases are not available anymore here.
 All (unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist